MAKE A DONATION

 An area in the brain called the “pontine micturition centre” senses that the bladder needs emptying and relays a message down the spinal cord to the nerves supplying the bladder.
 This stimulates the bladder wall (which is made of muscle) to contract, at the same time the small valve at the head of the bladder is relaxed and urine is passed.

-Difficulty in bladder control is very common in patients who have a disease of the spinal cord, such as NMO.
+Difficulty in bladder control is very common in patients who have a disease of the spinal cord, such as NMOSD.
 If somebody has had a “demyelinating” attack in the spinal cord above the level of the Bowel and Bladder, the electrical messages that would normally control continence are unlikely to get through.

 The nerves that control the bowel and bladder are at a similar level to the nerves that control the lower limbs.
 This can mean that people who have difficulties with continence can also have mobility issues, which make it increasingly difficult to respond to an “urgency” to get to the bathroom.